The leprechaun framework

 Note the send_message <- make_send_message(session) in var_input_server().
 We’ll cover how this is used in the JavaScript section below.

-The module contents are similar to golem, but instead of using the @noRd tag, these functions include @keywords internal (which can be used to document your package).
+The leprechaun module contents are similar to the modules created with the golem helper function, but instead of using the @noRd tag, leprechaun modules include @keywords internal, which can be used in combination with a {pkgname}-package.R file to document your package.

-The code for the var_input and plot_display modules are below.
+The code for the vars, aes and scatter_display modules are below.

 ns <- NS(id)